SBit-Project/sbit.dev/docs/Help/CODE_OF_CONDUCT.md

 ## 5. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify the SBit community as soon as possible by emailing dev@sbit.dev.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify the Sbit community as soon as possible by emailing dev@sbit.dev.

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, please send an email to dev@sbit.dev with a concise description of your grievance.
 The project maintainers will review your email and take any appropriate actions.